Datatamer/terraform-aws-tamr-vm/modules/aws-iam-policies/README.md

 # Tamr VM IAM Policies Module
 This is a terraform module for creating a policy role in AWS with permissions to create a new EMR cluster.
-This repo is layed out following the [terraform standard module structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure).
+This repo is laid out following the [terraform standard module structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure).

 # Examples
 A minimal example implementation of the module is implemented in the examples folder.